ch4r10t33r/hash-zig/README.md

 ---

-**Note**: Prototype implementation for research.
-Not audited - do not use in production without security review.
+**⚠️ IMPORTANT DISCLAIMER**: This is a prototype implementation for research and experimentation.
+The signature verification is incomplete (Merkle authentication paths not implemented).
+This code has NOT been audited and should NOT be used in production systems.